London Police arrest 17-year-old hacker suspected of Uber and GTA 6 breaches

 VPN providers flee India as a new data law takes hold

-Starting yesterday, India’s Computer Emergency Response Team aka CERT—a body appointed by the Indian government to deal with cybersecurity and threats—will require VPN operators to collect and maintain customer information including names, email addresses, and IP addresses for at least five years, even after they have canceled their subscription or account.
-Last year, India became the country with the highest rate of growth in the use of VPN services worldwide.
-During the first half of 2021, 348.7 million VPNs were installed, showing a 671 percent jump in growth when compared to the same period in 2020, according to a 2021 analysis by Atlas VPN.
-This massive growth can be attributed to continuous internet shutdowns, a rise in digital scams, and the need for Indians to protect themselves online.
-As a result, VPN companies from across the globe have pulled their servers out of the country in a bid to protect their users’ privacy.
+As of yesterday, India’s Computer Emergency Response Team aka CERT—a body appointed by the Indian government to deal with cybersecurity and threats, “will require VPN operators to collect and maintain customer information including names, email addresses, and IP addresses for at least five years, even after they have canceled their subscription or account.”
+This according to WIRED magazine.
+India had the highest rate of growth in the use of VPN services worldwide last year, with 348.7 million VPNs installed last year, showing a 671 percent jump in growth when compared to the same period in 2020, according to a 2021 analysis by Atlas VPN.
+The reason for the increase is associated with continuous internet shutdowns in the country, along with a rise in digital scams.
+VPN companies from across the globe have pulled their servers out of the country in a bid to protect their users’ privacy.

 (Wired)